oreqizer/reactizer-2016/README.md

 ### Known issues:

-As of React Native v.
-0.26, HMR on functional components is broken.
-I'm working on making it work ASAP.
+Please note that this project is **very** young.
+There are still incomplete things, and this README is just a quickfix.
+I have a lot of work + school, but I will try to improve everything on the go!

-React Native also requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.
+React Native requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.

 Having problems?
 Try running `watchman watch-del-all`